biocorecrg/SIB_course_nextflow_Nov_2021/docs/fourth.rst

 	reference = file(params.reference)

-The **singleton channel** called **reference** is created.
-Its content is never consumed and can be indefinitely used.
+This way, the **singleton channel** called **reference** is created.
+Its content can be used indefinitely.
 We also add a path specifying where to place the output files.

 .. code-block:: groovy